valancej/documentation/_general/integrations/codecov.md

 Codecov is an automated code coverage service.
 Starting with Codecov and Codeship is fast and easy.

-By using Codecov you can help enforce higher standards of code quality and transparency with your engineering tea.
+By using Codecov you can help enforce higher standards of code quality and transparency with your engineering team.

 [Their documentation](https://docs.codecov.io/docs/) does a great job of providing more information, in addition to the setup instructions below.